tristanlukens/dotfiles/README.md

 - set up nvim for go and c(++)
 - change the way to track the Rectangle, Amethyst and macOS preferences: make shell script which edits plists and executes when `git pull` is done AND when the directory is dotfiles. is a little bit broken though, because you can do `git pull [directory]` but I'm not sure on that one
+- move to another font (which is for linux too)